afirstenberg/multivocal/README.md

     The Intent name prefixed with "Intent."
 * NodeName
-    The scene name provided by the Actions Builder
+    The scene name provided by the Actions Builder or the page name provided by Dialogflow 3.
 * Node
     The Node name prefixed with "Node."